yhzhao343/gradescope-api/README.md

 * Upload submissions to assignments
 * API server to interact with library without Python

+## Demo
+To get a feel for how the API works, we have provided a demo video of the features in-use: [link](https://youtu.be/eK9m4nVjU1A?si=6GTevv23Vym0Mu8V)

+Note that we only demo interacting with the API server, you can alternatively use the Python library directly.

 ## Setup

 To use the project you can install the package from PyPI using pip: